skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-gradle-junit5.markdown

 __What You Need__
 - About 15 minutes
-- A favorite text editor or IDE
+- Your favorite text editor or IDE
 - Java 17 or later
 - Gradle 7.3+